mverrilli/yelp-reviews-ticker/readme.txt

 2. The settings page

 == Changelog ==
+= 2.2 =
+* Yelp API 2.0 support as API 1.0 has been deprecated by Yelp

 = 2.1 =
 * Major code clean up
 * Major security measures takes